SUFandom/super-patch/README.md

 | GSI FILE DOWNLOAD         | [ ] |     [ ]     |
 | Multi Language            | [ ] |     [ ]     |

-Rou is very simple and sticks to its core purpose while super-patch make sure that the building process are mostly happen in Termux, with little intervention on the outside
+Rou is very simple and sticks to its core purpose while super-patch make sure that the building process are mostly happen in Termux, with little intervention on the outside (soon)

 # Instructions